j-shelfwood/project-prompt-generator/README.md

 ## Commands
 - `install`: Install the command line tool
 - `generate`: Generate AI-readable descriptions of each file for a Laravel project and saves them to `database.sqlite`
-- `analyze`: Analyze the current project and display detailed information about token counts, character counts, and the most repeated tokens
+- `analyze`: Analyze the current project and display detailed information about token counts & character counts
 - `copy:code`: Concatenate code from all files in the current project without newlines
 - `copy:files`: List all files used for context in the current working directory